Blacklisted iPhone: What It Means and How to Fix It

 Buying a used iPhone that turns out to be blacklisted is one of the most frustrating experiences in tech.
-We tested 3 IMEI checking services and contacted T-Mobile and AT&T support to understand exactly how blacklisting works.
-According to Apple’s support page, Activation Lock and carrier blacklisting are separate systems that can both prevent a used iPhone from working.
+This guide covers resolving a blacklist on your own iPhone or a device you are explicitly authorized to handle — not for bypassing protections on someone else’s phone.
+We tested 3 IMEI checking services and contacted T-Mobile and AT&T support to map exactly how blacklisting works in 2026.

 - A blacklisted iPhone has its IMEI number flagged in carrier databases, preventing activation on any cellular network in the country where it was reported.